-Veronica is a PhD student in the lab.
+Veronica is a PhD student at the University of Saskatchewan.
 She has an academic background in tourism management and social-ecological sciences.
 Her master's degree is from Facultad Latinoamericana de Ciencias Sociales – FLACSO, in Ecuador.
 She has done research on community-based tourism, cross-cultural education, and food tourism in Ecuador.
 She is faculty at the School of Tourism in the Universidad Tecnologica Equinoccia.
 Her research at University of Saskatchewan explores how new approaches to Indigenous community-based tourism, specifically the Cacao Route in Napo, Ecuador, can serve as a community development strategy that strengthens local foodways and Indigenous Food Security.